 This restoration plan is based heavily on background information developed for the Los Cerritos Wetlands Final Conceptual Restoration Plan (CRP) and environmental impact analyses conducted for CEQA as part of the Los Cerritos Wetlands Restoration Plan Program Environmental Impact Report (PEIR).
 The CRP identified goals and objectives related to restoring resilient tidal wetlands on large parcels that support public access and scientific research.
-The CRP also identified a wide range of opportunities for restoration including enhancing existing wetlands, the availability of multiple sources of tidal waters, expanding existing populations of salt marsh dependent plants and wildlife, accommodating habitat transgression with sea-level rise (SLR), and connecting to existing trail systems.
-Important constraints related to contaminated soils, flood protection, existing infrastructure, water quality, and complex land ownership were identified in both documents as well.
+The CRP also identified a wide range of opportunities for restoration including enhancing existing wetlands, the availability of multiple sources of tidal waters, expanding existing populations of salt marsh dependent plants and wildlife, accommodating habitat transgression with sea-level rise (SLR), and connecting to existing infrastructure, water quality, and complex land ownership were identified in both documents as well.